simonsobs/sotrplib/README.md

 - Blind search for sources above user-input SNR threshold.
 - Compare extracted sources to external catalog(s); i.e. perform the sift operation.
 - Output the source candidates, transient candidates, and noise candidates to pandas database, sifted via the sifter

+## Simulations

+The trp_pipeline supports three modes of source / transient injection:

+1. Gaussian white noise map with injected sources.
+User inputs map / source properties via ```sims/sim_config.yaml```
+2. Inject sources directly into the input maps which are read in from disk.
+Uses the ```sim_config.yaml```.
+3. Use input maps to get the map extent and time map, then make gaussian noise realization and inject sources via ```sim_config.yaml```